35. Forever Food: Provision in Purpose

 The disciples are concerned about Him.
 They “urge” Him to eat.
 But Jesus is not living under the demands of His flesh and blood needs, He is being refreshed by something much more lasting than mere food.
 He is doing His Father’s will.

 Jesus is not saying that as long as you are doing the Father’s will and finishing it, you do not need to eat.
 But He is trying to teach His disciples a vital lesson.
-It was the lesson that the people of Israel failed to learn and wandered in the desert for 40 years as a result.
+It was the lesson that the people of Israel failed to learn and, as a result, wandered around in the desert for 40 years.
 God graciously provided for their physical needs, food and water, but they continued to be bound by the concerns and demands of their physical needs.

 The lesson they were supposed to learn was that man does not live by bread alone, but by every word that proceeds from the mouth of God.
 This does not merely mean that we all need to listen and obey the words of God if we are going to have the right direction in life.
 This means what it literally says.
 Man was never supposed to just live on physical food because we are not primarily physical beings.
 We are spiritual beings, made in the image of God and with the breath of God in us.